DISLMcGill/DyMonD_agent_alternatives/Keras2C/README.txt

 Training:
 Run Mod10Labels-train.py to obtain 5 .h5 models.
 This script will also test each model, and generate performance metrics on the test data in TestNoSLCor.csv.
 The data the model is trained on is in TrainNoSLCor.csv: each line is a series of test data, and the corresponding correct prediction.
 Select the model with the f1 score closest to the average of the 5 models.

-Note:
+Notes:
-TrainNoSLCor.csv not currently uploaded b/c too big
+1)TrainNoSLCor.csv, TestNoSLCor.csv not currently uploaded b/c too big
+2) CNN_copy_test_suite.c (the test suite created by step 3 of Testing) is also too large to upload here

 Testing:
 1) git clone https://github.com/f0uriest/keras2c